jtillyt/Couchbase.Lite.DbViewer/README.md

 - Get the desktop viewer working for local databases on UWP
 - Get the desktop viewer working for local databases on Mac
-- Add services for to extend the local database so that remote access is enabled
+- Add services to extend beyond local database so that remote access is enabled
    - SSH/SCP client for pull from remote machine file system
    - TCP client for push directly from remote device on update
 - Add mobile remove viewer optimized for smaller screen sizes